MarcoWorms/asciiD/README.md

 v0.0.4 - 26/01/2016 - No more fiddles for now.
 You also need a local server to be able to load sprites from .txt
 -GameObjects now have the ability to load sprites from .txt files.

+v0.0.5 - 28/01/2016
+-GameObjects now have the ability to load spritessheets from .txt, the same function also loads single sprites so you should use "loadSpriteSheet()" for both needs.
+Animation is still a work in progress, but I just wanted to see it working :')